National Vision (NASDAQ:EYE) Issues FY 2022 Earnings Guidance

-National Vision (NASDAQ:EYE – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+National Vision (NASDAQ:EYE – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.65-$0.80 for the period, compared to the consensus EPS estimate of $1.10.
 The company issued revenue guidance of $2.01 billion-$2.07 billion, compared to the consensus revenue estimate of $2.17 billion.

-National Vision (NASDAQ:EYE – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
-The company reported $0.33 earnings per share for the quarter, beating the consensus estimate of $0.30 by $0.03.
-The business had revenue of $527.70 million for the quarter, compared to the consensus estimate of $538.38 million.
-National Vision had a return on equity of 10.96% and a net margin of 5.55%.
-The company’s quarterly revenue was down 1.2% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.45 EPS.
-As a group, equities research analysts anticipate that National Vision will post 0.86 earnings per share for the current year.
+A number of equities research analysts have recently commented on EYE shares.
+Barclays upped their price objective on shares of National Vision from $43.00 to $52.00 in a research note on Friday, April 1st.
+The Goldman Sachs Group reduced their price objective on shares of National Vision from $48.00 to $41.00 and set a neutral rating on the stock in a research note on Tuesday, March 1st.
+TheStreet downgraded shares of National Vision from a b- rating to a c+ rating in a research report on Wednesday, March 30th.
+Morgan Stanley dropped their target price on shares of National Vision from $70.00 to $65.00 and set an overweight rating on the stock in a research report on Tuesday, March 1st.
+Finally, Citigroup dropped their target price on shares of National Vision from $58.00 to $55.00 in a research report on Tuesday, March 1st.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, National Vision presently has an average rating of Hold and a consensus target price of $56.60.

-In other news, Director Virginia A. Hepner purchased 1,000 shares of the stock in a transaction dated Friday, May 13th.
-The stock was acquired at an average cost of $25.71 per share, for a total transaction of $25,710.00.
-Following the completion of the transaction, the director now directly owns 12,588 shares in the company, valued at approximately $323,637.48.
-The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, SVP Jared Brandman purchased 5,000 shares of the stock in a transaction dated Thursday, May 12th.
-The shares were purchased at an average price of $23.25 per share, with a total value of $116,250.00.
-Following the completion of the transaction, the senior vice president now owns 18,697 shares of the company’s stock, valued at $434,705.25.
+In other National Vision news, Director Virginia A. Hepner acquired 1,000 shares of the stock in a transaction dated Friday, May 13th.
+The stock was purchased at an average cost of $25.71 per share, for a total transaction of $25,710.00.
+Following the acquisition, the director now owns 12,588 shares in the company, valued at approximately $323,637.48.
+The acquisition was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, SVP Jared Brandman acquired 5,000 shares of the stock in a transaction dated Thursday, May 12th.
+The stock was acquired at an average price of $23.25 per share, with a total value of $116,250.00.
+Following the completion of the acquisition, the senior vice president now owns 18,697 shares in the company, valued at approximately $434,705.25.
 The disclosure for this purchase can be found here.
-Company insiders own 2.30% of the company’s stock.
+2.30% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Engineers Gate Manager LP acquired a new stake in National Vision in the first quarter valued at $315,000.
-Hsbc Holdings PLC raised its stake in National Vision by 43.3% in the first quarter.
-Hsbc Holdings PLC now owns 10,533 shares of the company’s stock valued at $463,000 after buying an additional 3,182 shares in the last quarter.
-Squarepoint Ops LLC acquired a new stake in National Vision in the fourth quarter valued at $610,000.
-PNC Financial Services Group Inc. raised its stake in National Vision by 4.3% in the first quarter.
-PNC Financial Services Group Inc. now owns 16,514 shares of the company’s stock valued at $719,000 after buying an additional 685 shares in the last quarter.
-Finally, Raymond James & Associates raised its stake in National Vision by 7.8% in the first quarter.
-Raymond James & Associates now owns 41,991 shares of the company’s stock valued at $1,830,000 after buying an additional 3,053 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Virtu Financial LLC purchased a new position in National Vision during the 1st quarter valued at $203,000.
+Engineers Gate Manager LP purchased a new stake in shares of National Vision in the 1st quarter worth about $315,000.
+Hsbc Holdings PLC boosted its stake in National Vision by 43.3% in the 1st quarter.
+Hsbc Holdings PLC now owns 10,533 shares of the company’s stock worth $463,000 after purchasing an additional 3,182 shares in the last quarter.
+Squarepoint Ops LLC bought a new position in National Vision in the 4th quarter worth about $610,000.
+Finally, Jane Street Group LLC boosted its stake in National Vision by 198.2% in the 1st quarter.
+Jane Street Group LLC now owns 15,834 shares of the company’s stock worth $690,000 after purchasing an additional 10,525 shares in the last quarter.

 National Vision Holdings, Inc, through its subsidiaries, operates as an optical retailer in the United States.
 The company operates in two segments, Owned & Host and Legacy.
 It offers eyeglasses and contact lenses, and optical accessory products; provides eye exams through its America's Best, Eyeglass World, Vista Optical, Fred Meyer, and Vista Optical military, as well as Vision Center branded stores; and offers health maintenance organization and optometric services.